solidrock-technology/docs/docs/guide/extras.md

 ### Max per Lead Booker

-The maximum number of a extra that can be purchased per lead booker across all of their bookings
+The maximum number of an extra that can be purchased per lead booker across all of their bookings

 ### Max per Lead Booker _(Group Coordinators)_

-For those logged in as Group Coordinators you can provide a different maximum purchase limit of a extra per booking.
+For those logged in as Group Coordinators you can provide a different maximum purchase limit of an extra per booking.

 ### Max per Group

-If you want to restrict the number of a extra that can be purchased within an entire group across multiple bookings you can set that value here.
+If you want to restrict the number of an extra that can be purchased within an entire group across multiple bookings you can set that value here.

 ### Available From Date/Time